HiravPansuriya/Bolgify_MERN/README.md

 # 📝 Blogify

-**Blogify** is a secure, full-stack blogging platform built with the MERN stack — MongoDB, Express, React, and Node.js.
-It allows users to **sign up with email OTP verification**, securely authenticate with JWT, create and manage blog posts, like & comment on content, and view public or private profiles — all in a beautifully styled, dark-themed interface.
+**Blogify** is a modern, secure, and feature-rich blogging platform built with the **MERN stack (MongoDB, Express, React, Node.js)**.
+It offers seamless blogging, user interaction, and real-time engagement — all wrapped in a dark, elegant, and responsive interface.

 ---